willdebras/migration/README.md

 # Scrolly telling

 The `scrolly` subdirectory has a shiny application displaying the the piece of scrolly telling.
-Thhe functionality to detect scroll by the user and update the map based on scroll was taken from a John Coene blogpost on scrollytelling in R. The repo with tthat blogpost and the dependencies for this to be reproducible are found here:
+The functionality to detect scroll by the user and update the map based on scroll was taken from a John Coene blogpost on scrollytelling in R. The repo with tthat blogpost and the dependencies for this to be reproducible are found here:

 <https://github.com/JohnCoene/scrollytell>